-- 1 teaspoon powdered sugar, for garnish (optional)
+- 1 teaspoon powdered sugar for garnish (optional)

-- Mix together the honey and vinegar in a small bowl and stir in the strawberries; set aside for the berries to macerate while you make the sandwiches.
+- Mix together the honey and vinegar in a small bowl and stir in the strawberries.
+Set aside for the berries to macerate while you make the sandwiches.

 - Spread 1 teaspoon butter on 1 side of each slice of bread.

-- Place 1 slice of bread (butter side down) on a cutting board; top each with 1 1/2 tablespoons strawberry preserves and 1 1/2 pieces of cheese.
+- Place 1 slice of bread (butter side down) on a cutting board.
+Top each with 1 ½ tablespoons strawberry preserves and 1 ½ pieces of cheese.
 Place the remaining slice of bread on top (butter side up).

 - To serve, transfer each sandwich to a plate and sprinkle on a dusting of powdered sugar if desired.